monkeytypegame/monkeytype/CONTRIBUTING.md

    - Click on `Email/Password`, enable it and save
    - Click on `Google`, add a support email and save

+1. Enable Firebase Firestore

+   - In the Firebase console, go to Cloud Firestore
+   - Create database
+   - Start in test mode
+   - Select default location and enable

 ## Building and Running

 1. Run `npm install` in the project root directory to install dependencies.